Cite This Page

 - Could the child be drawing the house she is sitting in at this moment?

 - Mirrors.
-We talked about the scene outside reflecting the scene inside and visa versa.
+We talked about the scene outside reflecting the scene inside and vice versa.
 The drawing is kind of like that too.
 The kid is inside drawing what a house might look like from the outside (or from the girl's mind, for that matter).
 Our perspective is constantly changing throughout this poem.

 puts in a man with buttons like tears